araffin/rl-baselines-zoo/README.md

 See https://github.com/maximecb/gym-minigrid
 A simple, lightweight and fast Gym environments implementation of the famous gridworld.

-Note that you need to specify --gym-packages gym_minigrid with enjoy.py and train.py as it is not a standard Gym environment.

 |  RL Algo | Empty | FourRooms | DoorKey | MultiRoom | Fetch |
 |----------|-------|-----------|---------|-----------|-------|
 | A2C      | | | | | |